 With mobile-first indexing, this stays the same.
 It is necessary to review the internal link structure of your mobile site just as you would with your site as it appears on a desktop.

 If you need to provide alternate versions of your content for various languages and countries on your international site, you may require hreflang tags to indicate these versions.
+A quick guide on how to optimize multi-language websites.

 There are particular elements of your website’s technical configuration that can influence the organic performance when it comes to mobile first indexing.
 It is important to pay attention to these technical configurations.
 They apply to search engines and include Crawl rate, redirects, and robots.txt.